hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 The **rotating_party** is expected to receive messages on both the existing and new DIDs and their associated keys for a reasonable period that MUST extend at least until the following `ack` message has been received.

-This message MUST be sent using authcrypt or as a signed message in order to establish the provenance of the new DID.
+This message MUST be sent using AuthCrypt or as a signed message in order to establish the provenance of the new DID.
+In Aries implementations, messages sent within the context of a relationship are by default sent using AuthCrypt.
 Proper provenance prevents injection attacks that seek to take over a relationship.
 Any rotate message received without being authcrypted or signed MUST be discarded and not processed.

 DIDComm v1 uses public keys as the outer message identifiers.
 This means that rotation to a new DID using the same public key will not result in a change for new inbound messages.
 The **observing_party** must not assume that the new DID uses the same keys as the existing relationship.